 There are about three hundred different classes of boat out there.
 What you should get depends totally on what you want to do.
-Here are some observations on boats found at the Club.
-For a first boat its as well to get something that''s sailed in reasonable numbers at your chosen club, so here are six choices found at Island Barn.
-If you''re going to buy a secondhand boat you might find it useful to talk to one of us first - we can probably put you in contact with someone who knows the class and can let you know what to look out for.
+For a first boat its as well to get something that's sailed in reasonable numbers at your chosen club, so here are six choices found at Island Barn.
+If you're going to buy a secondhand boat you might find it useful to talk to one of us first - we can probably put you in contact with someone who knows the class and can let you know what to look out for.

 3 Choices: Dry, Wet (larger) and wet (smaller).